First low frequency all-sky search for continuous gravitational wave signals: Introduction

 Continuous gravitational wave signals (CW) emitted by asymmetric spinning neutron stars are among the sources currently sought in the data of interferometric gravitational wave detectors.
 The search for signals emitted by spinning neutron stars with no electromagnetic counterpart requires the exploration of a large portion of the source parameter space, consisting of the source position, signal frequency and signal frequency time-derivative (spin-down).
 This kind of search, called all-sky, cannot be based on fully coherent methods, as in targeted searches for known pulsars, see e.g. \cite{ref:vela_vsr2,ref:vsr4_kp}, because of the huge computational resources that would be required.

 For this reason various hierachical analysis pipelines, based on the alternation of coherent and incoherent steps, have been developed \cite{ref:powerflux}, \cite{ref:ein@ho}, \cite{ref:krolsky}, \cite{ref:alisky}, \cite{ref:freqhoughmethod}.
 They allow us to dramatically reduce the computational burden of the analysis, at the cost of a small sensitivity loss.
 In this paper we present the results of the first all-sky search for CW signals using the data of Virgo science runs VSR2 and VSR4 (discussed in Sec. \ref{sec:ITF}).
 The analysis has been carried out on the frequency band 20-128 Hz, using an efficient hierarchical analysis pipeline, based on the FrequencyHough transform \cite{ref:freqhoughmethod}.
 No detection was made, so we established upper limits on signal strain amplitude as a function of the frequency.
-The rationale for the chosen frequency band is twofold.
-First, frequencies below 50 Hz have never been considered in all-sky searches for CW signals, and the estimated joint sensitivity of Virgo VSR2 and VSR4 data is better than that of data from LIGO science runs S5 and S6 below about 60-70 Hz.
-Second, lower frequencies potentially offer promising sources.
+Frequencies below 50 Hz have never been considered in all-sky searches for CW signals, and the estimated joint sensitivity of Virgo VSR2 and VSR4 data is better than that of data from LIGO science runs S5 and S6 below about 60-70 Hz.
+Moreover, lower frequencies could potentially offer promising sources.
 Higher frequency signals would be in principle easier to detect because of their high signal amplitudes at fixed distance and ellipticity (see Eq. \ref{eq:h0}).
-On the other hand, based on the electromagnetically observed pulsar population and the results of population synthesis modelling, e.g. \cite{ref:noutsos}, \cite{ref:igoshev}, we expect that a substantial fraction of the galactic neutron star population emits gravitational waves at frequencies below $\sim$100 Hz.
+On the other hand, neutron stars with no electromagnetic counterpart, which are the main target of an all-sky search, could have a spin rate distribution significantly different with respect to standard pulsars.
+Then, we cannot exclude that a substantial fraction of neutron stars emits gravitational waves with frequency in the range between 20 Hz and about 100 Hz.
 This is particularly true when considering young, unrecycled, neutron stars, which could be more distorted than older objects.
+Below about 20 Hz the detector sensitivity significantly worsens and the noise is highly non-stationary making the analysis pointless.
 A search at low frequency, as described below, could detect signals from a potentially significant population of nearby neutron stars.